mpaland/vic/readme.md

 ![](https://cdn.rawgit.com/mpaland/vic/v.0.3.0/doc/viclib.svg)

 ### gpr
-The Graphic Primitive Renderer provides fast rendering functions for graphic primitives.
+The Graphic Primitive Renderer provides fast rendering functions for graphic primitives like lines, circles, discs, etc.
 The `gpr` doesn't use any floating point math, only fast integer operations.
 Furthermore the `gpr` should be a collection of reference implementations of the most modern, fast and reliable primitive rendering algorithms.
 So, if you find any errors, have speed improvements or even a better algorithm for some primitives - **please** share and contribure!

 ### txr
 The Text Renderer is responsible for rendering text fonts on graphic displays.
-It supports monospaced and proportional fonts.
+It supports antialiasing, monospaced and proportional fonts.

 ### dc
-Drawing context
+To draw on anything on the screen, at least one Drawing Context is necessary.
+The dc

 ### tc
 Text context

 ### drv
-The base class of the head driver which adds some mandatory driver routines.
+The base class of the custom head driver which adds some mandatory driver routines.
-All color calculations are done in ARGB 32 bit format.
+All vic color calculations are done in ARGB 32 bit format.
 If a display has less colors, like 15 bit RGB, the specific driver class is responsible for color reduction.
-Conversion routines provides the `drv` class.
+Conversion routines provides the `color` class.

 ### head
 The specific display driver.
 A display together with its controller is referenced here as `head`.
 And `head` is the namespace of all specific drivers.
-All virtual functions of the `gpr` and `drv` are overridden here.

 ### sprite